 Due to the multiple lockdowns, affected import and export services, stoppage in the functioning of manufacturing facilities, reduced workforce, and other factors, the home-use beauty devices market faced a negative impact of the COVID-19 pandemic in 2020.
-Raw materials and intermediate goods shipped from various locations were stranded across multiple locations, thereby failing to arrive at their destinations within the specified timeframe.
+The raw materials and intermediate goods shipped from various locations were stranded across multiple locations, thereby failing to arrive at their destinations within the specified timeframe.
 Furthermore, physical stores were barred from operating as a result of the lockdowns, thus causing a shortage in the demand for home-use beauty devices.

-The laser/light category is expected to witness the fastest growth during the forecast period (2021–2030).
-These devices emit wavelengths of high-energy light, which focus on a particular skin condition or disorder and create heat energy to destroy diseased cells.
+The laser/light category is expected to witness the fastest growth, of more than 25%, during the forecast period.
+These devices emit high-energy light, which focus on a particular skin condition or disorder and create heat energy to destroy diseased cells.
 This helps in the improvement of the overall skin condition of patients.